 Employee monitoring software can provide you with valuable information about how each member of your staff spends their time after clocking in.
-But it’s not merely about surveilling your workers.
+But it’s not merely about tracking productivity.
 The best software provides the analytics to help you discover bottlenecks, redistribute workloads and even uncover harassment—and keep the hum of your business at top efficiency.

 From $3 per computer per month with 3-year contract

 From $8 per license at signup — a one-time purchase

 $35.55 monthly for ongoing software subscription, including unlimited use of all features

 Real-time violation notices